DanielRudrich/OverlappingFFTProcessor/README.md

 # OverlappingFFTProcessor
-This class takes care of buffering input and output samples for a FFT processing with a hop-size of nFFT/2 and Hann windowing.
-An examplary JUCE project is also included.
+ This class takes care of buffering input and output samples for your FFT processing.
+You can specifiy the fft-length, hopsize, and also the used window.